Wivik/epub-metadata-exporter/README.md

 - The total of words
 - An estimation of the total of pages

-The page number estimated is based on a average of 350 words per page.
+The page number estimated is based on a average of 280 words per page for fiction.
+230 is recommended for non-fiction works.
 This setting can be changed.

+This estimate is based on various sources such as [How many words per page in a book ?](https://kindlepreneur.com/words-per-page/).
+As an ebook-only writer, I don't have actual references.
+If you also publish physical editions, I would recommend to adapt the setting according to the font size to match it.

 ## How to